Dann Albright on June 29, 2021 (last modified on May 6, 2022) • 16 minute read

 The bottom line: clicks are a signal.
-And marketers, particularly those focused on paid advertising, live by those signals to inform their strategies and deliver increased results at lower costs.
-It’s no wonder that they obsess over the click-through-rate (CTR) of their Facebook ads.
+And marketers, particularly those focused on paid advertising, live by those signals to inform their strategies and deliver the best possible results at lower costs.

 For example, if 1,000 people saw your ad, and 100 people clicked on it, Facebook first divides 100 (number of clicks) by 1,000 (number of impressions).
 The result of that data calculation is 0.1, which is then multiplied by 100 to get your CTR percentage: 10%.

-1. Log in to Facebook Ads Manager.
+1. Log in to Facebook Ads Manager in the left sidebar on your Facebook homepage.

-2. Open the “Ads” tab.
+2. Click on the Ads tab.

 3. Make sure you’ve selected the time frame you want to view.